top of page

 5. Sharing Your Data and Disclosure to Others

-We disclose information about terrorist activity that we receive even when identifiable information is not made available.
-You will be made aware by a volunteer when a disclosure will be made.
+We disclose information about these topics that we receive even when identifiable information is not made available.

 Consent has been clarified and defined in the GDPR.
 It has to be a clear process and involve a positive choice from the person giving it (no pre-ticked boxes allowed!).
 You are also able to withdraw your consent at any time and we can’t refuse to support you on that basis alone.